vuchl/Shoot-em-up/README.md

 # MULTIPLAYER
 - first player: host the game and start right away
 - second player: just join the game whenever you want

+# MAIN THEME
+the awesome Main Theme was scored by my buddy Dennis Tjiok: dennis-tjiok.com